GentRoyal/gentroyal/README.md

 ### Data Scientist | Python and SQL Enthusiast

 Welcome to my GitHub!
 I'm passionate about solving problems using data science, machine learning, and advanced analytics.
-My focus is on building solutions that help drive decision-making in various fields.
-I enjoy working with Python, SQL, Power BI, and more.
+My focus is on building intelligent systems that help drive decision-making in various fields.
+I enjoy working with tools like Python, SQL, Power BI, and more.

 ![Yusuf's GitHub stats](https://github-readme-stats.vercel.app/api?username=GentRoyal&show_icons=true&theme=radical)